spdx/license-list-XML/DOCS/faq.md

 the SPDX
 Specification](https://spdx.github.io/spdx-spec/v2.3/using-SPDX-short-identifiers-in-source-files/).

+## What is an “exception”?
+An “exception” on the SPDX License List is text that is not a stand-alone license, but grants an exception to a license condition or additional permissions beyond those granted in the license is modifies.

 ## <span id="exception"></span>Where are license exceptions?
 Why are they listed separately?

 In 2015, SPDX 2.0 introduced the concept of license expressions and moved the license